BuGlessRB/remixml/README.md

      Delete the named variable.
    - `tag`<br />
-     Delete the named tag from the current scope, restores the definition of this tag from the parentscope (if any).
+     Delete the named tag from the current scope, restores the definition of this tag from the parent scope (if any).
 - `<if expr="">...</if>`<br />
    Attributes:
    - `expr`<br />